-How to access a Linux ext2 or ext3 partition from Windows.
-Do you have files on your Linux system you would like to share with Windows?
-This is especially useful if you dual boot Windows and Linux on your machine.
-Maybe you have some mp3's, Video's, Favorites, e-Mail and more you would like to have access to from both operating environments?
-You no longer have to shut down Windows and then boot into Linux to use those Linux files!
+Perhaps you dual boot Windows and Linux on your machine?
+Moreover, maybe you have some mp3's, Videos, Favorites, e-Mail and more you would like to have access to from both operating environments?
+You do not have to shut down Windows and then boot into Linux to use those Linux files!
 You just need an ext2/ext3 Linux filesystem driver for Windows.